MamunurIslam/MamunurIslam/README.md

 - 👋 Hey, I’m @MamunurIslam
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning Java and tools that allows testing
+- 🌱 I’m currently learning Java and tools that allows testing e.g. Selenium, TestNG
 - 💞️ I’m looking to collaborate on my tasks and any ideas if possible

 <!---